markuryy/R-Pilot/README.md

 2. R Issues
    - Make sure R is installed: Run `R --version` in terminal
    - If R isn't found, reinstall from https://www.r-project.org/
+   - If you must specify your own path, find it using `which R`

 3. Connection Failed
    - Check if backend is running (look for messages in terminal)
    - Make sure ports 3000 and 8000 are free

+## Deployment

+This project was never meant for public deployment, so certain features like filesystem interactions will not be available in production on Vercel, for example.
+You may be able to containerize the whole stack and serve the frontend with nginx; open a pull request if you want to give it a try.
+The included [IncognitoPilot](https://github.com/silvanmelchior/IncognitoPilot) Docker files have not been tested with the current Turborepo configuration.